Why Obamacare Won't Work: It Will Be Rational for People and Companies to Drop Insurance, Pay Fine

 In an attempt to prevent this, the draft legislation provides penalties for individuals who choose not to buy insurance and for employers that do not offer health insurance.
 But the levels of these fines are generally too low to cause a rational individual to insure.

 Consider: 27 million people are covered by health insurance purchased directly, i.e. outside employer-based plans.
 The average cost of an insurance policy with family coverage in 2009 is $13,375.
 A married couple with a median family income of $75,000 who choose not to insure would be subject to a fine of 2.5 percent of that $75,000, or $1,875.
 So the family would save a net $11,500 by not insuring.
 If a serious illness occurs--a chronic condition or a condition that requires surgery--they could then buy insurance.
 Since fewer than one family in four has annual health-care costs that exceed $10,000, the decision to drop coverage looks like a good bet.
 For a lower-income family, the fine is smaller, and the incentive to be uninsured is even greater.

 The story is similar for single people.
 The average cost of an individual policy is $4,800.
 An individual with earnings of $50,000 would face a fine of $1,250 and would therefore save $3,550 by not insuring.

 In short, for those who are now privately insured through employers or by direct purchase, there would be substantial incentives to become uninsured until they become sick.
 The resulting rise in the cost to insurance companies as the insured population becomes sicker would raise the average premium, strengthening that incentive.

-MP: What would make this choice to drop insurance and pay the penalty even more rational is the convenient, low-cost availability of basic health care from 1,200 retail clinics around the country, or through pre-paid plans like the No Insurance Club, or concierge medicine.
+MP: What would make this choice to drop insurance and pay the penalty even more rational is the convenient, low-cost availability of basic health care from 1,200 retail clinics around the country for basic, routine health care.